...

 10 18 36 72

-GCSE, also known as the General Certificate of Secondary Education, is an academic qualification that students in the UK most often acquire at the age of 16 after completing a two-year stage in secondary education.
-The GCSE curriculum is designed to provide a broad education, allowing students to specialise in areas of genuine interest to them.
+The General Certificate of Secondary Education (GCSE) is an academic qualification typically earned by students in the UK at age 16, following a two-year stage of secondary education.
+The GCSE curriculum is designed to provide a broad education while allowing students to specialize in directions that interest them.

-Most often, students take several GCSE subjects, including the main ones: English, Mathematics and Science.
-The list of additional subjects includes history, geography, foreign languages and others.
-The GCSE assessment process usually involves a combination of written examinations, coursework and practical assessments, depending on the subject.
+Students usually take several GCSE subjects, including the core ones: English, Mathematics, and Science.
+The list of optional disciplines includes history, geography, foreign languages, and others.
+Assessment typically involves a combination of written examinations, coursework, and practical assessments, depending on the subject.

 GCSE exam scores are distributed as follows: